jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 ---

 This post explores the seasonality of electricity usage at both the individual level (my own) and how it scales to the  macro level (e.g., state-wide in Nevada).
-I then explore how seasonality varies from one place to another across the country, making use of both anecdotal individual homeowner data I have collected, as well as state-wide data.
+I then explore how seasonality varies from one place to another across the country, making use of both anecdotal individual homeowner data, as well as state-wide data.

 <!--more-->